Midnight Runners: International

 Midnight Runners was screened in 12 countries.
 After the initial release in local cinemas, the film was released in Indonesia on 23 August, followed by North America on 25 August, Australia on 31 August then proceeded to be screened in New Zealand, Hong Kong, Britain, Singapore, Malaysia, Japan, Taiwan, Vietnam, and the Philippines.

 Remake

-The official Indian remake in Telugu language is titled Saakini Daakini, was produced by Guru Films and Suresh Productions.
+The official Indian remake in Telugu language is titled Saakini Daakini, and was produced by Guru Films and Suresh Productions.
 It stars Regina Cassandra and Nivetha Thomas in the lead roles, and was directed by Sudheer Varma, where the film was released on 16 September 2022.
+In the Indian remake, the protagonists are female, while in the original film the protagonists are male.